jd-opensource/joyqueue/CONTRIBUTING.md

 ## Running JoyQueue

 Lunch JoyQueue with single node is useful for development and testing.
-Once you install finish, binary package(.tar.gz) can be found on joyqueue-distribution server/web module target directory.
+Once mvn install finished, binary package(.tar.gz) can be found on joyqueue-distribution server/web module target directory.
 Unpack them and run JoyQueue server and portal respectively.